TadiT7/treble_experimentations_wiki/Nokia-2.2.md

 When flashing, please ensure the vbmeta from WSP stock firmware need to be flashed with both disabling parameters as well.

+To fix the notch issue, choose Hide in developer options - Display cutout, then the rounded corners diameter in Phh Treble Settings - Misc features need to be configured to 11.

 Example:
 `fastboot --disable-verity --disable-verification flash vbmeta_a /path/to/vbmeta.img`